rodtoll/fake-isy-994i/README.md

 * `/rest/nodes` - ISY Get nodes operation.
 * `/rest/elk/get/topology` - ISY Get elk topology operation.
 * `/rest/elk/get/status` - ISY Get elk topology operation.
+* `/rest/vars/definitions/<type>` - ISY get variable definitions of the specified type.
+* `/rest/vars/get/<type>/` - Get current state of all the variables of the specified type.
+* `/rest/vars/get/<type>/<id>` - Get the current state of the variable of the specified type and id.
+* `/rest/vars/set/<type>/<id>/<value>` - Sets the current value of the variable of the specified type and id.

-Additionally, websocket notifications are supported as per the ISY documentation.
+Additionally, websocket and web notifications are supported as per the ISY documentation.

 Notifications supported:
 * Initial device state for all devices
 * Device state changes
+* Variable changes

 Notifications not yet supported:
 * Initial response including client id